bhagawatihriday-prog/Assignment_01/README.md

-# Assignment_01
+# Assignment_02
-Write a C program to analyze time complexities in constant time, linear time and quadratic time.
-Increase the size of input to check the time consumed.
+Write a c program for three different operations as stated in question 1 to analyze the space complexity.